Ground: Gardiners Close

 Location: Basildon, Essex

-My first stadium of 2016 was on Saturday 2nd January at Gardiners Close in Basildon, Essex.
+My first ground of 2016 was on Saturday 2nd January at Gardiners Close in Basildon, Essex.
 The match was Basildon United vs. Enfield 1893 in the Essex Senior League.

 Gardiners Close is in the north of the town and is part of an area of green space which includes football pitches, cricket pitches and a leisure centre.
 The venue is 2.5 miles north-east of Basildon railway station and has been home to the club since 1970.

 All of the covered areas are positioned on the west side of Gardiners Close.
 There is an all-seater structure by the half-way line which has a total of 104 seats divided into two sections with the entrance to the players dressing rooms in between.
 Behind the dressing rooms is the club bar building located in the car park.
 There are covered hard standing areas either side of the all-seater stand with both of these having picnic benches acting as seating.

 The remainder of the ground is uncovered standing.
 On the eastern side of Gardiners Close there is a section of concrete steps built into the grass bank but because of the location of the two dugouts in front of it you cannot actually view the game from here.
 Behind the northern and southern ends there are grass banks with gentle slopes.
 Netting is in place directly behind the two goals to catch any wayward shots.